cedadev/nlds/docs/source/system-status.rst

-If the RabbitMQ server is down, after it is back up then ```logging_q``` needs to be ran first in order for other services to work.
+If the RabbitMQ server is down, after it is back up then ```logging_q``` needs to be ran first in order for other microservices to work.
 Even if most of the RabbitMQ server is down, if only api_queues is down then the requests.get function will not be able to find the object and therefore a Rabbit error will occur.
 This is because it will return::